-2.1 Overall Level and Trends- SCJS and Recorded Crime
+2.1 Overall Level and Trends- SCJS and Police Recorded Crime

-This section presents recent results and trends in crime statistics from recorded crime figures and the Scottish Crime and Justice Survey.
-Data is presented up to 2012/13, the latest year that data is available for both sources.
+This section presents recent results and trends in crime statistics from police recorded crime figures and the Scottish Crime and Justice Survey.
+Data is presented to 2012/13, the latest year that data are available from both sources.

-Figure 2.1 Police recorded crime and SCJS, 1992 to 2012/13
+Figure 2.1 Trends in police recorded crime and SCJS, 1992 to 2012/13